-Application code on the VIP Platform can only be modified using a version-controlled GitHub development workflow.
+An application’s code on the VIP Platform can only be modified using a version-controlled GitHub development workflow.
 There is no SFTP access to an application’s code or other related assets.
-GitHub repositories for VIP Platform applications are supplied by VIP.

 Deployment typically takes two to five minutes, but this time can vary depending on the size of a codebase and any additional Continuous Integration (CI) tasks that are configured for an environment.